amastaneh/covid19-self-assessment/README.md

-# Wellness Check (aka COVID-19 Symptom Self-Assessment)
+# COVID-19 Symptom Self-Assessment (aka Wellness Check)

 If you believe you have been exposed to COVID-19 or have symptoms similar to COVID-19, you are invited to complete this COVID-19 Symptom Self-Assessment to get a recommendation on the next steps to follow, according to your condition.
 This assessment can be completed for your child or for another member of your family.